 The weather was amazing!
 Bright sunshine, then huge gathering clouds, then pouring rain and back to sunshine in a few hours.
+Repeated daily.
 Enough rain to bring out the bullfrogs – the first time I have seen them, not for lack of looking.
-They were out for their annual month of ribaldry: Bawdy songs, lewd & lascivious pixicephalic behaviour.
+They were out for their annual month of ribaldry: Bawdy songs, lewd & lascivious pixicephallic behaviour.
 Also gluttony.
 Then back underground for 11 months of regrets.

 The rain was spectacular!